 - Place back in the oven and cook for about 15 more minutes, or until they get some nice color and look crispy.
 If they are not browned by this time, turn the oven on broil and broil until crispy, 2 - 5 minutes.
 Watch them carefully so they don't burn Then, place wings in a large mixing bowl.

-- Heat the Franks hot sauce, steak seasoning, and sugar over medium heat in a saucepan and bring to boil, allow to bubble 30 seconds to 1 minute.
+- Heat the Franks hot sauce, steak seasoning, and BBQ Sauce over medium heat in a saucepan and bring to boil, allow to bubble 30 seconds to 1 minute.

 - Pour the sauce over the wings and toss to combine.